yangxina/NicooEnptyView/README.md

 ## Requirements

-NicooEnptyView is show when no network, request failed, no data tableList.
+NicooEmptyView is show when no network, request failed, no data tableList.

     NicooErrorView.showErrorMessage(.noNetwork, on: strongSelf.view, clickHandler: {
     print("Press Screen to request again!")